OpenBB-finance/OpenBB/website/content/sdk/reference/etf/etf_by_category.md

 ---
 title: etf_by_category
-description: This page provides information on how to retrieve a selection of ETFs based on category filtered by total assets, using the OpenBB finance platform.
+description: "This page provides information on how to retrieve a selection of ETFs" based on category filtered by total assets, using the OpenBB finance platform.
 keywords:
 - OpenBB finance